 Project templates are created in Oracle BPM Studio and are stored within the Oracle BPM Metadata Service partition.
 Using Business Process Composer, you can use these templates to create new or modify existing business processes.

 You can then re-publish them to the Oracle BPM Metadata Service partition or deploy them to the Oracle BPM run time.

-See Section 4.4, "Working with Project Templates" for information on using project templates in Business Process Composer.
+See Section 4.3, "Introduction to Project Templates" for information on using project templates in Business Process Composer.
 For information on creating project templates see the Oracle BPM Modeling and Implementation Guide

 Create process blueprints.

 Process blueprints are the first draft of a business process.
 They allow you to create abstract definitions of your business processes.
 These processes are included within a basic Oracle BPM Project that can be shared between Oracle BPM Studio and Business Process Composer.

 However, process blueprints do not contain any of the implementation details required for an Oracle BPM application.
 Process developers can use Oracle BPM Studio to add the required implementation.

 From Business Process Composer, you can publish the project to the Oracle BPM MDS partition where process developers can add the required technical implementation using Oracle BPM Studio.

 Edit business rules for in-flight processes

 You can use Business Process Composer to edit Oracle Business Rules in a running application.
 Oracle Business Rules enable you to define business policies within your process using the business rules task.
 You can easily change these policies at run time without having to remodel your business process or redeploy your business application.